-The 2023 CA School Dashboard was released in December 2023 and revealed areas of academic performance and engagement where JCS-Pine Valley is improving or declining.
-This information allows us to reflect on the effectiveness of actions/services in the 23/24 LCAP and emphasizes areas where JCS-PV should focus actions/services in the 24/25 LCAP, especially related to equity for disadvantaged subgroups of students.
-For many engagement indicators and state-required metrics, data is not publicly available for JCS-PV students due to small enrollment numbers; therefore, we used local data and calculations to determine overall performance and equity gaps.
+The 2023 CA School Dashboard was released in December 2023 and revealed areas of academic performance and engagement where JCS-Cedar Cove is improving or declining.
+This information allows us re reflect on the effectiveness of actions/services in the 23/24 LCAP and emphasizes areas where JCS-CC should focus actions/services in the 24/25 LCAP, especially related to equity for disadvantaged subgroups of students.
+For a number of engagement indicators and state-required metrics, data is not publicly available for JCS-CC students due to small enrollment numbers; therefore, we used local data and calculations to determine overall performance and equity gaps.

-ELA Performance Analysis: Overall, 43.24% of all JCS-Pine Valley students met/exceeded the standard in ELA on the 2023 CAASPP.
-According to the CA Schools Dashboard, Distance from Standard (DFS) is 24.0 points below standard, a significant decline (16.7 points) from 2022 ELA CAASPP performance.
-This has placed JCS-Pine Valley in the "orange" performance category.
-JCS-Pine Valley's achievement on the ELA performance indicator is also lower than the state; therefore, improving ELA achievement and identifying effective actions/services to do so is an undeniable need.
+ELA Performance Analysis: Overall, 64.81% of all JCS-Cedar Cove students met/exceeded the standard in ELA on the 2023 CAASPP.
+According to the CA Schools Dashboard, Distance from Standard (DFS) is 35.5 points above standard, a significant increase (24.7 points) from 2022 ELA CAASPP performance.
+This has placed JCS-Manzanita in the "blue" (highest) performance category.
+JCS-Cedar Cove's achievement is proud of this achievement, which highlights growth over time from 2019 to 2023.

-From an equity lens, there is a significant gap among students with disabilities (SwD).
-Our SwD population performed below the overall population and only 21.43% of SED students met/exceeded the standard in ELA.
-There is a difference of 26.9% between SwD students and non-SwD students, representing an equity gap of -26.9.
-In 2023, there was no equity gap for other significant subgroups such as socioeconomically disadvantaged students (SED) and Hispanic students.
-43.9% of SED students and 53.3% of Hispanic students performed at/above the standards in ELA.
-Other subgroup, such as English Learners (ELs) and Foster/Homeless Youth (FHY) are too small to populate the CA School Dashboard and share data publicly.
-Moving forward and planning for our 24/25 LCAP, we will identify specific actions/services to close the SwD equity gap.
+From an equity lens, there is a significant gap among socio-economically disadvantaged (SED) students.
+Our socio-economically disadvantaged (SED) population performed below the overall population and only 33.3% of SED students met/exceeded the standard in ELA.
+There is a difference of 47.2% between SED students and non-SED students, representing an equity gap of -47.2.
+This equity gap has widened over time: -25.3 in 2019, -16.4 in 2021, and -20.4 in 2022.
+Moving forward and planning for our 24/25 LCAP, we will identify specific actions/services to close this equity gap and support our SED students with ELA development.